hoyosmanuel/MSMC2-Protocol/docs/source/08_Data_Processing_7.rst

 .. code-block:: bash

-   # The first command counts sites with an alternative allele different from `<*>`, and the second counts all evaluated sites in the retained autosomal scaffolds.
+   # The first command counts sites with an alternative allele different from `<*>`
+   # The second command counts all evaluated sites in the retained autosomal scaffolds.
    grep -E '^manual_scaffold_(1[0-3]|15|16|[1-9])\b' 894_pileup_H.vcf \
      | awk -F'\t' '$5 != "<*>"' \
      | wc -l